hamsternipples/nosedocs/noseblog.md

 ---

-ok, so the idea of malaise got me thinking about a steam that johnathan did quite a while ago and posted it to his youtube. it got a lot of things moving around in my head at the time when I had quite a lot of malaise myself -- so it was really good. but then I had this random idea pop into my head where I hold johnathan in quite high regard and so what if someone at nosebook suggested that he does a quick q/a stream on this. it's also just as likely that I attracted the stream with my own desire to get thoughts moving, or even other people who also hold johnathan in high regard (the people he streams to) seemed to want to hear his opinion on this subject, because one of the most common things for a programmer to lack is motivation, and even less have internal motivation like johnathan has [^1]. so, to be clear, I'm not claiming that is what happened; it was a transition thought, where if it was real, it would remind me of the steering that christof did to truman in the truman show movie.
+ok, so the idea of malaise got me thinking about a steam that jon did quite a while ago and posted it to his youtube. it got a lot of things moving around in my head at the time when I had quite a lot of malaise myself -- so it was really good. but then I had this random idea pop into my head where I hold jon in quite high regard and so what if someone at nosebook suggested that he does a quick q/a stream on this. it's also just as likely that I attracted the stream with my own desire to get thoughts moving, or even other people who also hold jon in high regard (the people he streams to) seemed to want to hear his opinion on this subject, because one of the most common things for a programmer to lack is motivation, and even less have internal motivation like jon has [^1]. so, to be clear, I'm not claiming that is what happened; it was a transition thought, where if it was real, it would remind me of the steering that christof did to truman in the truman show movie.

 in all of the scenes where truman would identify something he wanted, like the girl at the school (sylvia), or a trip to fiji, or whatever, christof would try to steer truman away from it by affecting the conditions, like trying to make him afraid of water, travel, etc.